-- Frequency response services National Grid is obligated to control system frequency at 50Hz plus or minus 1%26. - Reserve services Access to sources of extra power in the form of either increased generation or demand reduction to enable National Grid to manage greater than forecast electricity demand on Britain's transmission system27. - Reactive power services To make sure voltage levels on the system remain within a given range National Grid instructs generators or other asset owners to either absorb or generate reactive power28. - Restoration services Black start is a procedure to recover from a total or partial shutdown of the national electricity transmission system (NETS).
-Black start services are procured from power stations that have the capability to start main blocks of generation onsite, without reliance on external supplies29. - Balancing mechanism access The balancing mechanism is used to balance supply and demand in each half hour trading period of every day.
-The ESO is seeking to widen access to the Balancing Mechanism30.
+- Frequency response services National Grid is obligated to control system frequency at 50 Hz plus or minus 1% (National Grid ESO, 2019e). - Reserve services Access to sources of extra power in the form of either increased generation or demand reduction to enable National Grid to manage greater than forecast electricity demand on Britain's transmission system (National Grid ESO, 2019h). - Reactive power services To make sure voltage levels on the system remain within a given range National Grid instructs generators or other asset owners to either absorb or generate reactive power (National Grid ESO, 2019g).

+- Restoration services Black start is a procedure to recover from a total or partial shutdown of the national electricity transmission system (NETS).
+Black start services are procured from power stations that have the capability to start main blocks of generation on-site, without reliance on external supplies (National Grid ESO, 2019c). - Balancing mechanism access The balancing mechanism is used to balance supply and demand in each half hour trading period of every day.
+The ESO is seeking to widen access to the Balancing Mechanism (National Grid ESO, 2019a).

-An issue is whether generators and storage facilities can access multiple markets for balancing services to stack up the value.
-The ESO has published guidance on this which clarifies the circumstances where this valuing stacking is possible25.
+Whether generators and storage facilities can access multiple markets for balancing services to stack up the value is an issue.
+The ESO has published guidance which clarifies the circumstances where this value stacking is possible (National Grid ESO, 2019d).

-There are two live initiatives identified focused on increasing access to balancing:
+Two live initiatives were identified with a focus on increasing access to balancing: